RMDInc/LunaH_XC_FSW/README.md

 - Version 7.9 - Added MNS_CONF to the function list, needs to be tested, rebuilt the standalone_bsp_0

 - Version 7.91 - Rebuilt the FSBL_bsp using the correct XILFFS file

+- Version 7.91.D - Corrected the baud rate settings in the bsp, generated boot files